Which levels we run of each language vary by term.

 This course is a pre-requisite to the study of Arabic language.
 It aims to introduce the mastery of the alphabet: the script, the sounds of the letters, and their combination into words.
 Also, it introduces basic Arabic phrases and vocabulary to help you have introductory conversations.
 The student will develop essential speaking, listening, reading and writing skills as well as a solid understanding of the structure of the language in Modern Standard Arabic (MSA).
 Some aspects of the Arab world and culture(s) are covered.

-This is the second part of the beginners' course in Arabic following on from Beginners' Arabic I (PPLB4029A).
-Students with a GCSE grade C or below (or equivalent experience) may join this module.
+This is the second part of the beginners' course in Arabic following on from Beginners Arabic 1 and requiring some basic experience with the language.
 By the end of the course you will be able to speak about; read simple, authentic Arabic texts of familiar topics; write informal notes on familiar topics connected to daily life; have a great understanding of aspects of Arab culture connected to everyday life, including culturally important expressions commonly used among friends and acquaintances.

 Improvers I and II